MOClim/climate-data-analysis/python/week02_basics_timeseries1/day04_timeseries1.md

 - Change the input file to the land dataset
 - Update the plot title (e.g., "Global Land Temperature Anomalies")
+- ensure the column names match (`Year`, `Anomaly`)

 ### Step 3: Run the script

 ```bash
 python w02_09_xy-plot.land.py
 ```
+The output image will be saved in the same directory as the Python script.

 ### Step 4: Check the output